adityaraman27/Digital-Literacy/README.md

 - task-4-email-etiquette/ → Professional emails and social media checklist
 - task-5-cybercrime/ → Case study and prevention checklist

-## Task Summary

-### Task 1 – Digital Literacy Infographic
+Task 1 – Digital Literacy Infographic

-Created an infographic using Canva to explain digital literacy, safe internet practices, and useful tools for students.
+Designed an infographic using Canva to illustrate digital literacy, internet etiquette, and digital tools that can be used by students.

 ### Task 2 – Digital Portfolio

-Set up profiles on:
+Created profiles on:

 - GitHub
 - LinkedIn
 - Kaggle

-These platforms help in building a professional online presence.
+These websites can assist with creating an online professional presence.

 ### Task 3 – Platforms Exploration
-- Practised coding on HackerRank
+- Practiced coding using HackerRank
 - Created a quiz using Google Forms

 ### Task 4 – Email Etiquette
-- Drafted professional emails
+- Composed professional emails
-- Created a social media do’s and don’ts checklist
+- Created a checklist on dos and don’ts on social media
-- Learned proper digital communication practices
+- Learnt about digital communication etiquette

  ### Task 5 – Cybercrime Awareness
-- Studied ransomware case study
+- Learnt about ransomware case study
-- Created a prevention checklist
+- Created a checklist on how to prevent cybercrime
-- Learned about online safety and cyber threats
+- Learnt about online safety and cyber threats

 ## Learning Outcomes -
-- Importance of digital literacy in daily life
+- Importance of digital literacy in real life
-- Building a professional online presence
+- Creating an online professional presence
-- Basics of coding and collaboration tools
+- Basic coding and coding tools
 - Writing professional emails
-- Awareness about cybercrime and online safety
+- Awareness about cybercrime and online safety Awareness about cybercrime and online safety

  ## Refernces
  -